 Purchasing your policy

 As previously mentioned, income protection insurance is designed to provide from 50 to 70% of your typical income, so if your annual salary is £20,000 then it’s unlikely you’ll manage to bag a 5 grand benefit.
 In this sense, it’s important to set your monthly benefit at a realistic amount when gathering income protection quotes, and similar care should be taken when setting your cover duration; placing a sensible cap on both will result in more affordable premiums.
 A simple way to secure lower premiums is to consider buying income protection through a discount broker.
-Our commission-free route provides a easy way to trim down your monthly premiums.

 To find out more about income protection and how it can benefit you, visit here.